-Sarah is a Research Intern with a keen interest in how innovation can be used to create sustainable impact for people and partners.
+Sarah is a Researcher and Project Coordinator with a keen interest in how innovation can be used to create sustainable impact for people and partners.
 Sarah works alongside the quality and impact, and engagement and communication functions – generating insights about impact from Innovation Unit’s extensive project work, with a focus on how these can be best shared as stories that create the impetus for change.

 Sarah is currently part of the research team working with the Aga Khan Development Network to renew their Learning Outcomes Charter and create an Educational Technology Strategy, both of which will be scaled across their education services.
 She is also conducting research on children’s social care to support our work in achieving demonstrably better outcomes for children, young people and families.